jstremme/seafood-homer/_posts/2014-04-16-grasping-what-we-cannot-grasp.md

 ---
 layout: post
-title:  "Grasping What We Cannot Grasp"
+title:  Grasping What We Cannot Grasp
 date:   2014-04-16 19:00:00
-categories: Philosophy
+category: philosophy
 ---

 A Walk